operating-systems

 Modular Kernel

-• Dynamic Extensibility: New hardware or file systems can be supported without recompiling the entire kernel.
+New hardware or file systems supported without recompiling the entire kernel.

-• Hardware Abstraction Layer (HAL): Modular kernels often include a HAL to provide a consistent interface for modules.
+Modular kernels often include a HAL providing a consistent interface for modules.

-• Stability: While more robust than a pure monolithic design, a bug in a loaded module still executes in kernel mode and can potentially crash the system.
+More robust than pure monolithic design, but a bug in a loaded module still executes in kernel mode and can crash the system.

-• Efficiency: Modules communicate with the core through defined interfaces, avoiding the overhead of message passing used in microkernels.
+Modules communicate with the core through defined interfaces, avoiding message passing overhead of microkernels.